niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/deploy_applications.md

 sidebar_position: 60
 ---

-Now that we've set up the foundation of the App of Apps pattern we can add the additional workload Helm charts to the Git repository.
+Now that we've set up the foundation of the App of Apps pattern, we can add the additional workload Helm charts to the Git repository.

+The repository structure will look like this after adding the application charts:

 ```text
 .